NuteBurn/nuteburn.github.io/notes.md

 * Before harvesting let plant rest in darkness for 24-48 hours

 ## Drying
-* Dry perion 7-14 days
+* Dry period 7-14 days
-* dry room environment 65-69 F
+* Dry room environment 65-69 F
 * RH 50-58%
-* buds should feel "crispy" and stems should snap when bent
+* Buds should feel "crispy" and stems should snap when bent

 ## Trimming
 * Trim over sifts to collect all that sweet sweet hash